What is meant by terrorism? What do you think are the reasons? Have you thought about its impacts and what are its solution?Read further to know more.

 The idea focuses on overthrowing the state through an armed struggle and establishing a communist state.

-Right Wing Terrorism
+Right Wing Extremism

 Right-wing organizations typically aim to preserve the status quo or go back to a scenario from the past that they believe should have been preserved.

-State Sponsored Terrorism
+State Sponsored

 State-sponsored terrorism and proxy war are as old as organized warfare itself.
 According to Walter Laqueur, these customs were in place in antiquity in the Eastern Empires, Rome and Byzantium, Asia, and Europe.